Living Off-Campus

 Other important tips:

-• Preplan your commute to class – know when and how you will make it to your schedule classes each day, also have alternative methods thought out in case or emergencies, traffic or delays.
+- Preplan your commute to class – know when and how you will make it to your scheduled classes each day, also have alternative methods thought out in case of emergencies, traffic or delays.

 Roommate Relations

 You decided to move out on your own.
 You and your roommate find a wonderful place to live, you could not be happier.
-To aid you in keeping your relationship with your roommate a happy one here is some information that you may find beneficial in defining your obligations to each other.
+To aid you in keeping your relationship with your roommate a happy one, here is some information that you may find beneficial in defining your obligations to each other.
 Listed below are general thoughts and questions to consider when making a roommate choice.
-Your choice of roommates will affect you, agreeing to live with someone is a big commitment.
+Agreeing to live with someone is a big commitment.
 Here are some questions that you should consider discussing openly and honestly to have a successful living experience.

 A roommate contract is an agreement with specific conditions that each roommate agrees upon before making the decision to live together.
-This is an easy way to settle future disputes that may occur; this contract can be used to solve disputes.
+This is an easy way to settle future disputes that may occur.

 Contracts between roommates often include the following: